rh-mobb/documentation/docs/aro/managed-upgrade-operator/README.md

-# Enable the Managed Upgrade Operator and schedule Upgrades
+# Enable the Managed Upgrade Operator in ARO and schedule Upgrades

 **Paul Czarkowski**

-*03/13/2022*

-> This document is a work in progress and should be relied on even less than the usual mobb.ninja disclaimer.
+*04/12/2022*

 ## Prerequisites